Yanyu-Chen1010/AI-Visual-Final-Project/README.md

 # Introduction
 ## 1. Literature Review and Project Description
-My project is inspired by three papers:
+My project is inspired by papers:
 > Jabeur, et.al.
 "Forecasting gold price with the XGBoost algorithm and SHAP interaction values"
 >
 > Kumar, et.al.
 "Problems with Shapley- value-based explanations as feature importance measures"
->
-> Mokhtari, et.al.
-"Interpreting financial time series with SHAP values"

 <br/>